Illinois Route 100: Route description

-The southern end in Alton is at US 67 where Broadway, Landmarks, and Piasa Streets come together.
+The southern end in Alton is at U.S. Route 67 where Broadway, Landmarks, and Piasa Streets come together.
 It follows the east bank of the Mississippi River and Illinois River through Grafton until Hardin, where it crosses the Joe Page Bridge across the Illinois River.
 A portion of the Great River Road was on an old railroad alignment, which you can see parts of just north of Alton.
 During periods of high water, this highway is susceptible to flooding.